CBP Officer

 Thanks in advance!

-Asked by Nathaniel almost 6 years ago
+Asked by Nathaniel over 6 years ago

 I just got my tentative offer for GS9 at the Douglas AZ Border POE.
 I use Rosetta Stone for Spanish and am in the process of buying the Lexis Nexis Immigrations Law Handbook on Amazon.
 Any suggestions for Phys Training or anything I might be missing?

-Asked by motoguyy over 3 years ago
+Asked by motoguyy about 4 years ago

 I am 51,medically retired from US Army, speak 4 critical languages with MA & Phd.
 I will start my career as GS-9 and will be promoted every year until I am GS-12.
 Can I request overseas assignment and can I asked to be in intelligence or program mgt?

-Asked by 1919 over 5 years ago
+Asked by 1919 about 6 years ago

 Hello, recently I got out of the military "navy" and I have a interview coming up for CBP officer.
 However, I am thinking about joining back the military and stuck between the two.
 I'm not sure what life is like in CBP or which is better.
 Thoughts?